gear

 Conclusion:

-The Kalita Stainless Steel Pot is not without its flaws, but if you’re able to live with them, you have one of the best pour over coffee kettles on the market at this price point.
+The Kalita Stainless Steel Pot is not without its flaws, but if you’re able to live with them, you get an elegant and capable pour over coffee kettle.
 It’s a quality product that can help you make consistent drip coffee.

 See more reviews